decentraland/deployments-to-sqs/README.md

-This service sends catalyst deployments to SQS
+This service sends catalyst deployments to SNS